Shanghai reverses course with total lockdowns as covid surges in China

 “Given the paramount importance of maintaining social stability and preserving China’s sterling record on the coronavirus,” they added, there are unlikely to be major changes in the country’s “dynamic clearing” strategy to totally eliminate the virus before the 20th Party Congress in October.
 In that key meeting, President Xi Jinping is widely expected to take on a precedent-breaking third term as general secretary of the Chinese Communist Party.

 As China’s leading financial hub, Shanghai had been at the forefront of trying out more flexible measures.
 Last year, when cases were discovered at one of the city’s main international airports, most residents were unaffected.
-During the current outbreak, too, it had resisted the citywide measures adopted in places like Jilin or Shenzhen, opting instead for rolling block-by-block home quarantine for two-day periods.
+During the current outbreak, too, it had resisted the citywide measures adopted in places like Jilin or Shenzhen, opting instead for rolling, block-by-block home quarantines for two-day periods.

-But the approach failed to halt transmission.
-After weeks of officials denying citywide restrictions were imminent — police detained two men for spreading “rumors” about it — the Shanghai government announced what has been dubbed a “yin-yang” lockdown.
+But the approach failed to halt transmission of the virus.
+After weeks of officials denying citywide restrictions were imminent — police detained two men for spreading “rumors” about it — the Shanghai government announced what has been dubbed a “yin-yang lockdown.”

-Starting at 5 a.m. on Monday, districts to the east of the Huangpu River, which snakes through the city, are spending four days at home before it becomes the turn of those living west of the waterway, starting at 3 a.m. on April 1.
+Starting at 5 a.m.
+Monday, districts to the east of the Huangpu River, which snakes through the city, are spending four days at home before it becomes the turn of those living west of the waterway, starting at 3 a.m. on Friday.

 As residents hurriedly prepared for confinement, they shared pictures of empty supermarket shelves and shoppers scrambling to buy provisions.
 Local rappers turned the experience into a song about everyone “snatching vegetables then getting PCR tests.”